othomantegazza/talk-rladies/examples/readme.md

 ## bookdown folder

 This folder contains the code for the [minimal bookdown example](https://bookdown.org/yihui/bookdown-demo/), provided by Rstudio and Yihui Xie.

+## slides folder

+A minimal examples of revealjs slides, styled with a custom CSS.

 # More